We will do our best to answer your questions.

 Yes, all sections of the courses are timed as well as documented.
 This is not a requirement of the state, as of yet, but does protect you in the futuere if you might need verifcation!
 Also, if a course is allocated for 3 hours, it will be at least 3 hrs.

-We take care of all that for you!
-You just sit back and soak up the data and we'll take care of all the submissions for you!
+In the future with TDLR we take care of all that for you!
+You would just sit back and soak up the data and we'll take care of all the submissions for you!
 However, you will be able to print and save your certificate of completion after you pass the exam at the end of the course.
 Save it for your records, it's all about great record keeping!

 Of course!
 Our LMS and https takes care of all that for you!

 Now that might be a problem!
-However, bases off our rocket science programming, it should alow you to return to the last page your were on or the one before!
+However, based off our rocket science programming, it should alow you to return to the last page your were on or the one before!